 This, in itself, is a winning business model.
 So, let’s elaborate…

-The features that characterize their operation are: high productivity on a small plot of land, intensive production methods, season extension techniques, and selling directly to public markets.
+The features that characterize their market gardening operation are: high productivity on a small plot of land, intensive production methods, season extension techniques, and selling directly to public markets.

 However, that is only one part of the equation.
 To start an operation like this you must first reduce start-up costs, avoiding mechanization and machinery-related costs (purchase, fuel, maintenance, etc.) and, most importantly, limit dependence on outside labor.